kayrozen/APC40_ledfx/README.md

 # APC40_ledfx
 Little library to interface Akai APC40 Board with ledfx.
+It uses python to poll a MIDI device and and trigger LedFX API calls.

 ## Configuration